phaze974/Drive-Them-All-CC-Support/README.md

 Whether you're working in the 3D Viewport, Shader Editor, Compositor, or Geometry Nodes, this tool helps you build clean, dynamic driver setups with ease.

-🛠️ *Version 1.0 – Streamlined control & color management only*
+🛠️ *Version 1.0 – Streamlined control & color Driver's management*

 ---